 Eye problems are common in people with Marfan syndrome.
 Most people with Marfan syndrome have myopia (nearsightedness) and astigmatism.
 More than half of people with Marfan syndrome have a condition called ectopia lentis.
-With ectopia lentis the eye’s lens becomes dislocated.
+This is when the eye’s lens becomes dislocated.
 Because the lens helps focus light rays on the retina, visual acuity worsens.
-Ectopia lentis is a key symptom of Marfan syndrome and is often the first sign of the disorder.
+Ectopia lentis is often the first sign of Marfan syndrome.

 Other Marfan syndrome symptoms involving the eye include: